Jrsupreme/LocalRetailBankWebApp/README.md

 fi
 ```

 During this workload I decided to challenge my self and learn something new.
 Since my bash skill could use some improvement.
 I went ahead and did extensive research on bash functions.
-I learned how to define and re-call a function, and their various practical applications in scripting
+I learned how to define and re-call a function, and their various practical applications in scripting.

 ### 5. Create a Multi-Branch Pipeline